akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 45.42% | 45.12% |
 | Free Throw % | 69.51% | 74.74% |

 **Analysis:** St Mary's CA has a slight edge as a #7 seed versus #10 seed Vanderbilt.
-St Mary's CA has a higher ELO rating (1778 vs 1601), indicating better season-long performance.
+St Mary's CA has a higher ELO rating (1641 vs 1515), indicating better season-long performance.
 Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
 St Mary's CA has a stronger defense, allowing 94.8 points per 100 possessions compared to 105.9 for Vanderbilt.
-St Mary's CA is the clear favorite with a 78.57% chance to win.
+St Mary's CA is the clear favorite with a 77.62% chance to win.

 ---

 ### W08 Mississippi St vs W09 Baylor

-**Prediction:** Mississippi St has a 48.48% chance to win
+**Prediction:** Mississippi St has a 49.79% chance to win

-**ELO Ratings:** Mississippi St: 1641, Baylor: 1645
+**ELO Ratings:** Mississippi St: 1550, Baylor: 1574

-**Betting Odds:** Mississippi St +0.5, Moneyline: 106
+**Betting Odds:** Mississippi St PK, Moneyline: 101

 **Advanced Stats Comparison:**